g-merrill/making-a-flask-react-app-from-scratch/README.md

 ```
 just like it showed locally!

+-------------- SETTING UP POSTGRES VIA HEROKU --------------

-) On the Heroku app page, click Overview tab
+25) On the Heroku app page, click Overview tab

-) In Installed add-ons section, click Configure Add-ons
+26) In Installed add-ons section, click Configure Add-ons

-) In the Add-ons search bar, type postgres
+27) In the Add-ons search bar, type 'postgres'

-) 'Heroku Postgres' should be available, click that
+28) 'Heroku Postgres' should be available, click that

-) Select Plan (Hobby Dev is free)
+29) Select the plan you would like (Hobby Dev is free)

-) Click Provision
+30) Click Provision

-) In Settings tab, under Config Vars, click reveal Config Vars
+31) In Settings tab, under Config Vars, click reveal Config Vars

-) Click the edit button
+32) Click the edit button

-) Copy the value of the DATABASE_URL
+33) Copy the value of the DATABASE_URL

-) Exit edit screen
+34) Exit edit screen

-) In VS Code:
+35) In VS Code:
 ```
 $ pipenv install python-dotenv
 $ touch .env
 ```
-) in .env :
+36) in .env :
 ```
 DATABASE_URL=<copied db url value>
 ```

-) in api/\_\_init\_\_.py
+-------------- SETTING UP SQLITE DATABASE LOCALLY --------------

-) Refactor the code to look like the following :
+37) in api/\_\_init\_\_.py, refactor the code to look like the following :
 ```
 import os
 from flask import Flask